-B and C are IoT devices, and A is the user's computer.
-B has been infected by malware.
-User wants to connect A to B and wipe B's memory.
-Because B mounts a misbinding attack, the user wipes C instead.
-Note that all these scenarios require some prior relation between the endpoints, and the misbinding attack leads to a failure of correspondence between that prior relation and the newly established connection.
+• E and B are IoT devices, and A is the user's computer.
+E has been infected by malware.
+User wants to connect from A to E and wipe E's memory.
+Because E mounts a misbinding attack, the user wipes device B instead.

+Note that all these scenarios require some prior relation between the endpoints, and the misbinding attack leads to a failure of correspondence between that prior relation and the newlyestablished secure connection.
 In pairing and bootstrapping, there often is no such common history.
 Either one of the endpoints is a new, fresh device, or the history is not significant because the endpoints have no secure way of knowing that they have reconnected to the same peer.
 This may be one reason why the practical impact of misbinding for IoT devices remains somewhat elusive.

 We also need to compare misbinding to alternative attacks.
-In Figure 2(b), the attacker in device B can achieve almost the same results by accepting the connection from A, establishing another connection to C, and then forwarding the application-layer messages between A and C. The main difference between misbinding and such relaying of communication is that the misbinding attacker can remove itself from the communication chain after the pairing.
-Thus, the continuation of the attack does not depend on the compromised device B being online or within radio range.
-Furthermore, the user is in physical control of the compromised device B but not of C. If the user disables device B, e.g. by disconnecting it from the network or even by physically destroying it, device C and is connection with A will nevertheless persists - unknown to the user.
+In Fig. 4(b), the attacker in device E can achieve almost the same results by accepting the connection from A, establishing another connection to B, and then forwarding the application-layer messages between A and B. The main difference between misbinding and such relaying of communication is that the misbinding attacker can remove itself from the communication chain after the pairing.
+Thus, in misbinding, the continuation of the attack does not depend on the compromised device E being online or within radio range.
+Furthermore, the user is in physical control of the compromised device E but not of B. In misbinding, if the user disables device E, e.g. by disconnecting it from the network or even by physically destroying it, device B and its connection with A will nevertheless persists - unknown to the user.

 Since the design of STS and IKE, there has been consensus among security protocol designers that misbinding vulnerabilities are not acceptable in authenticated key-exchange protocols for computer networks and for the Internet.
 In device pairing, there is no similar consensus, and the attack has been mostly ignored with the exception of the trusted-computing community.
 We do not expect this paper to stop people from using protocols like Bluetooth SSP.
 The misbinding attacks and impact scenarios are relatively marginal compared to the advantage of encrypting wireless communication and having basic authentication in place, and the value of these is not nullified by misbinding.
 The attacks should, however, not be ignored because they are so widely applicable to device-pairing and IoT bootstrapping protocols.
-Our message is that protocol and system designers should understand the misbinding vulnerability for physical devices, keep eyes open for unexpected consequences in new situations, and make a balanced judgment about whether additional countermeasures are needed.
+Our message is that protocol and system designers should understand the misbinding vulnerability for physical devices, keep eyes open for unexpected consequences in new situations, and make an informed judgment about whether additional countermeasures are needed.